50-Course/50-Course/README.md

 </div>

-Are you building something cool for the community? drop by my dms and let's talk about it.
+Let's talk about your next big idea, or how we can collaborate on something cool.
 What have I been upto?
 Below are highlights of the projects having be working on recently or contributing to:

 - `paycheck`: Financial application that puts your tradiditonal bank to shame! - I mean, figuratively!
   Paycheck started as a side-project in late 2020 in a small room, evolved over time, went through different phases of research and development, pivots and once almost got thrown away as an unworthy epiphany